 - A piece of nature to wrap and draw on.
 We used a large stick.

 We spent the morning at the beach.
 My boys had so much fun throwing rocks into the lake and exploring the shore.
 We found beautiful colored rocks, sea glass, and observed insects on logs and driftwood!
 We identified ladybugs, ants, and bees.
-I knew exactly what I wanted to create with my boys when we got home!
+I knew the perfect insect craft to create with my boys when we got home!

 Step 3: Tie a Knot